(The following is a transcription of the above video)

 Don’t know how else to say it, so I’m just going to say it.
 Accutane is a very dangerous and very nasty drug.
-It should be considered the last resort of last resorts because it has so many negative effects, particularly on brain and on liver.
-The list of side effects is as long as my arm, and they’re very, very dangerous.
+It should be considered the last resort of last resorts because it has so many negative side effects, particularly on brain and on liver.
+The list is as long as my arm and they’re very, very dangerous.

 We don’t prescribe Accutane in our practice.